openobserve/website4/content/blog/posts/how-to-send-kubernetes-logs-using-fluent-bit.md

 ---
-title: How to send kubernetes logs to OpenObserve using FluentBit
+title: Harnessing the Power of FluentBit to Stream Kubernetes Logs to OpenObserve!
-seoTitle: How to send kubernetes logs to OpenObserve using FluentBit
+seoTitle: Harnessing the Power of FluentBit to Stream Kubernetes Logs to OpenObserve!
 description: Sending logs from Kubernetes to OpenObserve using FluentBit is easy.
 This blog is a step by step guide to do that.
 img: img/blog/fluentbit/fluentbit_openobserve.webp
 alt: OpenObserve